chaotic-coconut/tedder/README.md

 [![CI](https://github.com/chaotic-coconut/tedder/actions/workflows/ci.yml/badge.svg)](https://github.com/chaotic-coconut/tedder/actions/workflows/ci.yml)

-`tedder` is an experimental, header-only C++23 library for reconstructing scalar and vector fields from scattered samples using local polynomial regression.
+`tedder` is a header-only C++23 library for reconstructing scalar and vector fields from scattered samples with local polynomial regression.
+The aim is to estimate both the field value and its spatial derivatives.

 > [!WARNING]
-> `tedder` is pre-alpha.
-Reconstruction is not implemented yet, and the API may change.
+> This project is pre-alpha.
+Reconstruction is not implemented yet, and the API is still taking shape.

 ## Status

-Currently implemented:
+The foundations are in place:

-* fixed-size points, values, matrices, and non-owning sample views
+* fixed-size points, values, and matrices
+* non-owning views of points and samples
 * Euclidean and per-axis periodic domains
 * distance and bandwidth calculations
-* the `LocalFit` result type
+* `LocalFit`, the result type for a reconstruction

-Planned:

-* compactly supported kernels
-* brute-force and kd-tree neighbour search
-* weighted polynomial fits of degree 0–2
-* Jacobians, divergence, vorticity, and strain
-* NumPy `.npy` input and output
+The next milestone is the first working fit: compactly supported kernels, brute-force neighbour search, and weighted polynomial regression.
+Degree 0–2 fits, a nanoflann-backed kd-tree, Jacobian-derived quantities, and NumPy I/O will follow.

 ## Requirements

-* C++23 compiler
-* CMake 3.24 or newer
-* Ninja for the commands below
+Building tedder requires a C++23 compiler and CMake 3.24 or newer.
+The commands below also assume Ninja.

-CI currently tests GCC 13 and Clang 18.
-Catch2 is downloaded automatically when building the tests.
+CI covers GCC 13 and Clang 18.
+Catch2 is downloaded when the tests are configured.

 ## Build and test